JasonZhaoExp/Portfolio-projects/README.md

   - [ ] Build a **Machine Learning-Powered Security Tool** using Python.
   - [ ] Simulate a **Secure Network Architecture** with virtualized environments.

+## **How I will carry them out**
+For each project, they will be in their own folder, categorised by difficulty, then by the langauge, then the project name.

+For example, the email project would be in the src/easy/python/email folder.

+I will ask ChatGPT to help me mark the projects after completion, asking if it has met the requirements and for any possible improvements